Captain4LK/SoftLK-tools/SLK_img2pixel/README.md

 * added K-means color distance mode
 * made empty tabs in gui unclickable
 * removed gif processing (it was basically useless anyway)
+* Options in the gui are now only shown if they actually do anything

 ----------------------------------------
 Version:                SLK_img2pixel 1.2 (16.08.2021)